The New Range Splitter Rule Form

 The rules are always automatically re-generated each time the Split Range Manager rule is run and can be refreshed using the Refresh Range Rules button.

 This button will display a form which allows the configuration of the template rule to be examined.
 Note that while a rule is inside a Split Range Manager it is read-only and cannot be changed.
 To modify the template rule simply use the Undo Range Split button, make the changes and then convert the modified rule back into a Split Range Manager

-Rebuild Range Rules
+Refresh Range Rules

 The list of rules on the Range Rules Tab simply reflect the ranges which were in existence when the Split Range Manager rule was created.
-This button can be used to rebuild the rule list so that a current set of rules based on the current range information is displayed in the rule.
+This button can be used to refresh the rule list so that a current set of rules based on the current range information is displayed in the rule.